jimzord12/custom-ai-Agent-builer/AI_AGENT_ONBOARDING.md

 A **TypeScript framework** for creating specialized AI coding agents for **VS Code Copilot** (chatmodes).
 Instead of writing freeform markdown agent instructions, developers define agents using type-safe TypeScript configurations that get validated and compiled into platform-specific formats.

+In a nutshell, this project provides a structured and modular way to define AI agents with:

+- **Agent Config**, that specifies:
+  - role, Its an enum can can one of the defined archetypes: `analyst`, `architect`, `implementer`, `reviewer`, `guide`, `orchestrator`.
+The user can define custom roles as well but they won't have predefined prompts.
+  - permissions,
+  - behavior, and
+  - context

 ### Core Value Proposition

 - ✅ **Type-safe** agent definitions with Zod validation